open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ### Elasticsearch document routing

-Telemetry data will be written to signal specific data streams by default: logs will be written to `logs-generic-default`, and traces will be written to `traces-generic-default`.
+Telemetry data will be written to signal specific data streams by default: logs to `logs-generic-default`, and traces to `traces-generic-default`.
 This can be customised through the following settings:

 - `index` (DEPRECATED, please use `logs_index` for logs, `traces_index` for traces): The [index](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html)